ixofoundation/ixo-blocksync-core/README.md

 Syncs the core info from an ixo blockchain to an instance of PostgreSQL.
 The core info consists of the Block data, Transactions, Messages and Events.

+> For now this server doesnt expose any API interfaces as it's purpose is only to generate and keep up to date the ixo-blocksync-core database, we plan on adding API interfaces in the near future

 ## Run

 ### From Source